meirizarrygelpi/rational/README.md

 ### rational.Perplex

 The `rational.Perplex` type represents a rational perplex number.
-It corresponds to a perplex Cayley-Dickson construct with `big.Rat` values.
+It corresponds to a hyperbolic Cayley-Dickson construct with `big.Rat` values.
 The split unit element is denoted `s`.
 The multiplication rule is:
 ```go
 	Mul(s, s) = +1
 ```